istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 EOF
 {{< /text >}}

-{{< tip >}}
-- Port value in peer authentication policy is the *container port*, whereas in destination rule, it is the *service port*
+- The port value in the peer authentication policy is the container's port.
+The value the destination rule is the service's port.
-- Only port that is binded to some service can be used in port-level Mtls.
-It will be ignored otherwise.
-{{< /tip >}}
+- You can only use `portLevelMtls` if the port is bound to a service.
+Istio ignores it otherwise.

 ### Policy precedence

-To illustrate how a workload-specific policy takes precedence over namespace-wide policy, you can add a policy to disable mutual TLS for `httpbin.foo` as below.
+A workload-specific peer authentication policy takes precedence over a namespace-wide policy.
+You can test this behavior if you add a policy to disable mutual TLS for the `httpbin.foo` workload, for example.
 Note that you've already created a namespace-wide policy that enables mutual TLS for all services in namespace `foo` and observe that requests from
 `sleep.legacy` to `httpbin.foo` are failing (see above).